OGSarah/iOS-Project-Tooling/ios-code-signing-diagrams.md

 ## 4. App IDs and capabilities

-The App ID is where capabilities get switched on in the developer account — and the profile only allows the entitlements the App ID supports.
+The App ID is where capabilities get switched on in the developer account.
+The profile only allows the entitlements the App ID supports.

 ```mermaid
 graph LR